vktt/MRDNN-Py/README.md

 Manifold Regularized Deep Neural Networks written in Python using numpy and gnumpy to run on GPUs.

 ### Background
-The base of this code (pretrianed deep neural networks) is taken from gdbn code written by George Dahl. http://www.cs.toronto.edu/~gdahl/.
+The base of this code (pre-trained deep neural networks) is taken from gdbn code written by George Dahl. http://www.cs.toronto.edu/~gdahl/.
 I have modified the DNN training by adding manifold regularization to his code.
 For a detailed overview of Manifold Regularized Neural Networks (MRDNN), please see my paper from Interspeech 2014 here: http://www.ece.mcgill.ca/~vtomar/Publications/Interspeech2014-MRDNN.pdf .
 Please cite the paper if you use this code.
 I have also uploaded a pdf for the system architecture: MRDNN_architecture.pdf in the repository.

 There is no separate documentation as of yet.
 But the code should be easy enough to understand with the inline comments.